Mere Baap Pehle Aap: Cast

+Production

+The film features the song "Jaana Hai Tujhko," which was shot in Kerala.
+Other locations include Mehboob Studios in Bandra, Film City in Goregaon, as well as Goa, Chennai, and Mumbai.

 Music

 Score

 The original score of the film was composed and produced by Ranjit Barot.

 Songs

 The soundtrack features songs composed by Vidyasagar.
 Guest composer Tauseef Akhtar composed one song, "Ishq Subhan Allah" and its remix.
 Sameer wrote the lyrics for all the songs.

 Reception

-Box offoce
+Box office

 After a decent opening the film performed moderately well at the box office eventually grossing ₹22,70,50,000 in India.
 According to Box Office India it was declared "Average".
+The film opened with 2.60 crore on the first day.
+And went on to collect around 16.38 crore in week 1.